Is getting married a woman’s accomplishment?

 While it is true that marriage is not the only thing in woman’s life, finding someone to marry is a tremendous task.
 To me, (as a married man) this is equally critical as attaining an educational degree or finding a career.
 It requires a lot of thinking.
-Thus one’s mind must work.
-Failing in a relationship is damaging as losing a job.
+Thus, one’s mind must work.
+Failing in a relationship is damaging to losing a job.

 Natalie also said that “You don’t have to have a brain, drive or special skill set to get married.
 You just have to have a willing partner.”
-I think getting marriage is more complex than this.
-Marriage to me is more than an act of willingness, it involves thorough examination on man’s or woman’s personality attributes.
+I think getting married is more complex than this.
+Marriage to me is more than an act of will, it involves a thorough examination of man’s or woman’s personality attributes.

-Women are therefore cannot marry a man without understanding or sizing a man’s behavior.
-Failure to do so creates potential threats in the relationship – divorce.
+Women are therefore cannot marry a man without understanding or be sizing a man’s behavior.
+Failure to do so creates potential threats to the relationship – divorce.

 Is getting married an accomplishment?

 It depends on how marriage works and how one considers it.
 As I mentioned above, this topic is subjective.
 For some people, marriage may not be that important, but for some, marriage is a woman’s achievement.
 This is the reason why most women are excited to get married.

 Our society is indeed has changed.
 Women become bolder.
 They no longer stay at home but rather society’s contributors.
 Natalie is absolutely right when she says: